 - Winter Illuminations

 - Winter Fireworks

 If there’s something you should keep in mind, is that Japan is a very prized travel destination and, therefore, you should expect huge crowds in the most famous tourist spots.
 The good news is that this doesn’t happen during winter!

-For some unknown reason, people don’t usually travel during wintertime and most of the time they spend their long vacations during summer in some sort of well-known tropical island.
+For some unknown reason, people don’t usually travel during wintertime, and most of the time they spend their long vacations during summer in some sort of well-known tropical island.
 (Speaking of which, you should probably try Japan’s southern islands like Okinawa for example)

-What people don’t know is that winter can be a great choice for your vacations, specially if you know in advance all the amazing things you can see and do in Japan without having thousands of people around you.
+What people don’t know is that winter can be a great choice for your vacations, especially if you know in advance all the amazing things you can see and do in Japan without having thousands of people around you.

 Visiting Japan during winter will avoid all this inconvenience.
 The weather will be cooler, but you can move freely and enjoy some sunny days too.